BUSINESS AND PROFESSIONAL (B&P) CAUCUS OF THE CALIFORNIA DEMOCRATIC STATE CENTRAL COMMITTEE BY LAWS

 - The effective date of each Caucus member’s membership shall be noted in writing next to the name of the Caucus member in the Caucus’ roster of members and any other official Caucus membership records.

-- b.
-Waiver of membership dues for those who seek a dues waiver and self-identify as being unable to pay dues due to economic hardship or an objective impediment to payment of dues is effective ten days after receipt of a signed written request with an appropriate declaration that the basis for the self-identification is true and correct and verification by the Executive Committee that the waiver request is signed and substantially complete.
+- Waiver of membership dues for those who seek a dues waiver and self-identify as being unable to pay dues due to economic hardship or an objective impediment to payment of dues is effective immediately upon receipt of a signed written request with an appropriate declaration that the basis for the self-identification is true and correct and verification by the Executive Committee that the waiver request is signed and substantially complete.
 There shall be NO evaluation of the basis for the waiver request.
 The Caucus shall post a dues waiver form on the Caucus webpage and shall have copies available at the registration desk prior to each regular meeting of the Caucus.
-Failure to notify a dues waiver applicant in writing that her/his dues waiver form has been rejected within 10 days of the Caucus’ receipt of the request will constitute an automatic approval.
-Where an application waiver request is denied because it is incomplete or has not been signed, the dues waiver request application will be deemed approved as of the date of initial receipt of the dues waiver form by the Caucus if a returned is returned to the Caucus completed and signed within ten (10) Appeals from denial of a waiver shall be made to the Executive Committee.
+Failure to notify a dues waiver applicant in writing that her/his dues waiver form has been rejected within 10 days of the Caucus’ receipt of the request will constitute a retroactive automatic approval as of the date of submission.
+Where an application waiver request is denied because it is incomplete or has not been signed, the dues waiver request application will be deemed approved as of the date of initial receipt of the dues waiver form by the Caucus if a returned is returned to the Caucus completed and signed within ten (10) days.
+Appeals from denial of a waiver shall be made to the Executive Committee.

 ARTICLE XIV- Standing Committees